DashieTM/pycol/documentation.typ

 - Trainer: This field holds an instance of the previously mentioned QTrainer.

 #subsection[Coding Log]
-We started off implementing our own game which has a similar simplicity to Snake implementation in the tutorial.\
+We started off implementing our own game, which has a similar simplicity to Snake implementation in the tutorial.\
 While the game is obviously overly simple, we wanted to focus on the AI training part and not on the game itself.\
 In other words, the goal was to learn how to adapt the algorithm to work well with such a game.